jngoh24/swishscore_nba/README.md

 ## Insights
-- OKC, WAS, PHO, DAL, and BOS outperfromed their xP most frequently, all above 71%
+- OKC, WAS, PHO, DAL, BOS outperfromed their xP most frequently, all above 71%
 - ORL, TOR, CHI, NYK, DET underperformed their xP most frequently, all above 52%